 May is Better Hearing & Speech Month.
-The American Speech & Hearing Association (ASHA.org) has designated this year’s theme of Communication Across the Lifespan.
-What a beautiful message to promote the concept that at all ages and stages the ability to effectively communicate and understand language is critical to a well-balanced life.
+For all ages and stages, the ability to effectively communicate and understand language is critical to a well-balanced life.

 Students with special needs may struggle with both expressive and receptive language skills.
 Some may have auditory processing issues so differentiating sounds like the “ch” in chore and the “sh” in show is an issue.